CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

 ## Lab scenario

-The objective of this lab is to provide a hands-on experience in setting up an evaluation environment.
+The objective of this lab is to provide hands-on experience in setting up an evaluation environment.
 This involves configuring the lab, adding devices, and implementing various threat simulator scenarios.

 - **Setup the Evaluation Lab**: Participants will learn the process of setting up an evaluation lab environment for simulating cybersecurity scenarios.
 Understanding the importance of controlled environments for testing and evaluation is a key objective.